 Some dogs also experience difficulty walking, fainting, seizures, or abdominal bloating.
-In many cases, however, the disease progresses without producing significant symptoms until its late stage, when fatality is likely.
+In many cases, however, the disease progresses without producing significant symptoms until its late stage, when a fatality is likely.

-In cats, heartworm can cause:
+In cats, a heartworm can cause:

 If this all sounds pretty scary, it is.
 Heartworm is a serious condition.
 Fortunately, there are some steps you can take to help prevent, diagnose, and treat heartworm in your pet.

 All pets should undergo annual heartworm testing.
 The test requires a blood sample to conduct an antigen test.
 This detects proteins produced by the parasite within your pet’s bloodstream.
 Puppies that are under 7 months of age can be started on a heartworm preventative without the need for a blood test.
 Dogs older than 7 months should be tested before beginning any heartworm preventive regimen.